-9 (See Appendix 1 in this policy for brief details of types of abuse and KCSIE 2022 (part 1 and Annex B for greater detail)
+9 (See Appendix 1 in this policy for brief details of types of abuse and KCSIE 2023 (part 1 and Annex B for greater detail)

-- 5.7 Reporting Concerns and Record Keeping (see also Appendix 3) - 5.7.1 The school uses an electronic system CURA and a paper-based system Orange forms for recording concerns.
-If an electronic system is used in in the school any paper notes etc must be scanned and held electronically.
+- etc must be scanned and held electronically.
 These documents provide an accurate factual account of the concern and action taken by the school. - 5.7.2 The completed forms/records will be kept for the duration of the child's school career and where a child changes school the forms/records will be forwarded securely to the new setting. - 5.7.3 Records will include - Clear and comprehensive summary of concern - Details of how concern was followed up - Note of any action taken, decision reached and outcome - 5.7.4 The information contained will be regarded as confidential.
 Any request for access to the information by non-Greenwich Safeguarding Children Partnership Agencies (e.g., Solicitor, investigating agent) will be referred to the Head Teacher/DSL, who is advised to seek legal advice before acting. - 5.7.5 All records of concern and multi-agency involvement should be kept separate from the child's academic records.
 They must be kept securely, with access only for the DSL, Deputy DSL's and Head Teacher.